pachyderm/pachyderm/examples/ml/housing-prices/README.md

 The **image** defines what Docker image will be used for the pipeline, and the **transform** is the command run once a pipeline job starts.

-Once this pipeline is created, it will be looking for any changes to its input, if detected it will start a new job to train given the new dataset.
+Once this pipeline is created, it watches for any changes to its input, and if detected, it starts a new job to train given the new dataset.

 ```bash
 $ pachctl create pipeline -f regression.json
 ```

-The pipeline will write the output to a PFS repo (`/pfs/out/` in the pipeline json) created with the same name as the pipeline.
+The pipeline writes the output to a PFS repo (`/pfs/out/` in the pipeline json) created with the same name as the pipeline.

 ### Step 3: Add the housing dataset to the repo
-Now we can add the data which will kick off the processing automatically.
+Now we can add the data, which will kick off the processing automatically.
 If we update the data with a new commit, then the pipeline will automatically re-run.

 ```bash
 $ pachctl put file housing_data@master:housing-simplified.csv -f data/housing-simplified-1.csv